-In most circumstances, capital gains are currently taxed more lightly than income, particularly if your net realised gains fall within the annual exempt amount (£6,000 in 2023/24 and £3,000 thereafter) or you are a higher or additional rate taxpayer.
+In most circumstances, capital gains are currently taxed more lightly than income, particularly if your net realised gains fall within the annual exempt amount (£6,000 in 2023/24) or you are a higher or additional rate taxpayer.
 Not all investments are subject to capital gains tax (CGT).
 For example, gilts and most other fixed-interest securities are exempt, but unit trusts and OEICs that invest in them are not.